nleguillarme/taxonerd/README.md

 TaxoNERD is a domain-specific tool for recognizing taxon mentions in the biodiversity literature.

 * You can choose between two models : en_ner_eco_md uses spaCy's standard Tok2Vec with word vectors for speed, while en_ner_eco_biobert uses a Transformer-based pretrained language model (dmis-lab/biobert-v1.1) for accuracy.
-* TaxoNERD finds scientific names, common names and user-defined abbreviations
+* TaxoNERD finds scientific names, common names, abbreviated species names and user-defined abbreviations
 * TaxoNERD can link taxon mentions to entities in a reference taxonomy (NCBI Taxonomy, GBIF Backbone and TAXREF at the moment, more to come)
 * TaxoNERD is fast (once the model is loaded), and can run on CPU or GPU
 * Entity linking does not need an internet connection, but may require a lot of RAM depending on the size of the taxonomy (e.g. GBIF Backbone -> ~12.5Gb)